MatthewClark2/LispTranspiler/README.md

 1. Calls the lispc program, and saves its output to a file called `out.c`.
 2. Makes a new directory called `tmp/` in the current directory, and invokes CMake.
-3. Invokes `make out`, which compiles an exectuble for the generated C code.
+3. Invokes `make out`, which compiles an executable for the generated C code.
-4. Executes the generated program. l
+4. Executes the generated program.
 5. Leaves the `tmp` directory.

 If the script fails at any point, it leaves the `tmp/` directory.

 ## TODO(matthew-c21):

-There is a bug that prevents redefinition of variables.
-Therefore, there needs to be a set of known user variables so that their values can be reused.

-Finish implementing the conditional special form.

-Add a symbol table to keep track of different symbols and their respective scopes so that unknown symbols can be caught at transpile time rather than at compile time.
-Consider adding a special name mangling mode for library vs. executable code.
-Only the definitions (vars, fns, macros) from a file should be inherited into a library file.
-This essentially means that compiling a file in library mode discards all top-level expressions, while compiling a file as an executable should

 Improve documentation for the format of symbols, numbers, keywords, and hashmap literals.
 Also add more documentation for the behavior of standard library functions.